-At December 31, 2018, total restricted cash and cash equivalents of \$2.411 million consist primarily of short-term U.S. Government guaranteed securities held by the Corporation's agent in the Corporation's name.
-At year end the carrying amount of restricted cash and cash equivalents for the Corporation was \$2.411 million and the bank balance was \$2.411 million.
+At December 31, 2021, total restricted cash and cash equivalents of \$2.370 million consist primarily of short-term U.S. Government guaranteed securities held by the Corporation's agent in the Corporation's name.
+At year end the carrying amount of restricted cash and cash equivalents for the Corporation was \$2.370 million and the bank balance was \$2.370 million.
 The Corporation invests in authorized investments as described in the bond resolution, including: commercial or finance company paper rated "P-1" by Moody's; special time deposit accounts; certificates of deposit; obligations of the United States of America; obligations guaranteed by agencies of the United States of America; obligations of the State of New York; obligations issued pursuant to LFL Sect.
-24.00 or 25.00 (with approval of the State Comptroller) by any municipality, school district or district corporation other than the County of Ulster; obligations of public authorities, public housing authorities, urban renewal agencies and industrial development agencies where the general State statutes governing such entities or whose specific enabling legislation authorizes such investments; and repurchase agreements limited to obligations of the United States of America and obligations guaranteed by agencies of the United States of America.
+24.00 or 25.00 (with approval of the State Comptroller) by any municipality, school district or district corporation other than the County of Ulster; obligations of public authorities, public housing authorities, urban renewal agencies and industrial development agencies where the general State statutes governing such entities or whose specific enabling legislation authorizes such investments; and repurchase agreements limited to obligations of the United States of America and obligations guaranteed by agencies of the United States of America and obligations guaranteed by agencies of the United States of America and obligations guaranteed by agencies of the United States of America and obligations guaranteed by agencies of the United States of America and obligations guaranteed by agencies of the United States of America.

 Credit risk, for cash and cash equivalents, is the risk that in the event of a bank failure, the Corporation's deposits may not be returned to it.
-All deposits of the Corporation, including certificates of deposit and special time deposits, in excess of the amount insured under the provisions of the Federal Deposit Insurance Act are secured at December 31, 2018.
+All deposits of the Corporation, including certificates of deposit and special time deposits, in excess of the amount insured under the provisions of the Federal Deposit Insurance Act are secured at December 31, 2021.
 Custodial risk, for cash and cash equivalents, is the risk that, in the failure of the counterparty, the Corporation will not be able to recover the value of its cash equivalents or collateral securities that are in possession of an outside party.